HL7/cqf-measures/input/pages/composite-measures.md

 1. Individual-Based: Scoring methods that operate at the individual level by combining members of component populations and then calculating the measure score using standard measure scoring techniques on the combined populations.
 2. Component-Based: Scoring methods that operate at the population level by combining the summary scores of component measures.

 Architecturally, environments that are already capable of calculating measures using the measure scoring methods already described in this implementation guide can readily consume composite measure specifications that use the first approach (individual-based) but would require additional support in order to calculate component-based measures.
 Specifically, completely generic support for component-based calculation methods would require that an environment be able to evaluate CQL logic in the Population context.
 However, by restricting composite calculation support to those methods specified by this implementation guide, environments can calculate composites by operating on the results of individual-level scores.
+It is important to note that each scoring method should work for any subject for which the measure is developed - e.g patient or encounter.

 To illustrate the different composite scoring methods, an example Annual Wellness assessment measure for Eligible Clinicians (EC) is used.
 Note that although the scoring methods are described in terms applicable to ECs, the concepts apply in general to composites that could be built for any setting.